mikeroyal/Windows-11-Guide/Glossary.md

 H

 [Heroic](https://heroicgameslauncher.com/) is an Open Source Game Launcher for Linux, Windows and macOS (for both Native and Windows Games using Crossover).

+**High Dynamic Range (HDR)** is a feature that offers better brightness and color capabilities compared to traditional content (Standard Dynamic Range (SDR) content).
+HDR can show a wider range of colors and light and more details in between the extremes.
+Colors are more vivid and unique in HDR content.

 I